freakstatic/community-repo/community-contributions/validator-info-extractor-example/README.md

-# Validators Extractor
+# Validator Info Extractor

-This scripts collects info about eras and validators
+Example of how to extract info about eras and validators from the chain state

  ## Setup
  ```